suit-wg/architecture/draft-ietf-suit-architecture.md

 * Status Tracker: The status tracker has a client and a server component and performs three tasks:
   1) It communicates the availability of a new firmware version.
-This information will flow from the server to the server.
+This information will flow from the server to the client.
   2) It conveys information about software and hardware characteristics of the device.
 The information flow is from the client to the server.
-  3) It can trigger the firmware update process on the device.
+  3) It can remotely trigger the firmware update process.
 The information flow is from the server to the client.

   For example, a device operator may want to read the installed firmware version number running on the device and information about available flash memory.
-Once an update has been triggered, the device operator may want to obtain the state information about the firmware update process.
-If errors occurred, the device operator may want to troubleshoot problems by first obtaining diagnostic information (typically using a device management software).
+Once an update has been triggered, the device operator may want to obtain information about the state of the firmware update.
+If errors occurred, the device operator may want to troubleshoot problems by first obtaining diagnostic information (typically using a device management protocol).

   We make no
   assumptions about where the server-side component is deployed.
 The